kosall5220/sep11-freedom-project/blog/entry01.md

 Currently I completed steps 1-3 of the EDP which are defining and **researching the problem** (steps 1-2) and **brainstorming solutions** (step 3).

-I didn’t really follow the steps in order since I first thought about what I wanted to make first, and then after that I thought about the problems it could fix.
+I didn’t really follow the steps in order since I first thought about what I wanted to make, and then after that I thought about the problems it could fix.

 #### Some problems that my app could help fix